muzabu51/OpenrestyLua/README.md

 6. Install Postman desktop client.
 This is essential to handle requests to and from server.

 ## Configuring for launch
-In this project, a lua script is run directly in openresty via its config file.
+In this task, a lua script is run directly in openresty via its config file.
 In order to do this it is essential to identify the location of the `nginx.conf` file.
 It will probably be in this location : `/usr/local/etc/openresty`

 Open `nginx.conf` in a text editor.
 The basic layout of the file would be of this format:
 ```